2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/datasources-open-meteo/index.md

 1. Add the DataSource `Open-Meteo Current` or `Open-Meteo Forecast`
 2. Set the configuration values (Latitude/Longitude/…)
 3. Connect it to your output
-4. Inspect the `Default` stream to see the returned fields

 <div gallery="new-inherit">
   <img src="assets/open-meteo-visual-query.png">